-I can count on one hand the amount of plumbing jobs Dad and I went to that had leaking water flexible hoses, but a recent report on Channel 7 news featuring Calvin’s Plumbing has shown that there has been an increase in water damage from the hoses after they have ruptured.
+Back when I was on the tools, I could count on one hand the amount of plumbing jobs Dad and I went to that had leaking water flexible hoses.
+Yet, a recent report on Channel 7 news featuring Calvin’s Plumbing has shown that there has been an increase in water damage from the hoses after they have ruptured.
 In fact, in 2016, one in every five water damage claims was for burst flexible hoses.

 Calvin admitted to attending one job per week replacing faulty water hoses.
 But it seems to be more common than ever.

 Flexible water hoses are a stainless steel fabricated hose used to hook water to taps and fixtures.

 Flexible water hoses have replaced the standard copper pipe installation from the wall outlet to the taps under sinks, basins and tubs.
 All tapware – whether mixer taps or hob mounted include flexible hoses as part of their hardware.

 The hoses are also used on toilets as well and are used to replace the copper pipe connecting water from the stop tap to the cistern.

 To prevent a flexible hose rupturing in your home and causing a flood, here are some recommendations on what you can do to prevent a similar case happening at your property.

 How to prevent a flexible water hose rupturing at your property